-Agricultural producers eligible for the program include farmers, ranchers, and harvesters, including loggers and fishermen.
-The applicant producer(s) must supply at least half of the commodity needed for the project and demonstrate the project will expand the customer base and increase revenues.
+Agricultural producers eligible for the program include farmers, ranchers, and harvesters, including loggers and fishers.
+The applicant producer(s) must supply the majority (more than fifty percent) of the commodity needed for the project and demonstrate the project will expand the customer base and increase revenues.
 An agricultural producer group, a farmer or rancher cooperative, or a majority-controlled producer-based business venture applicant must demonstrate that it is entering an emerging market it has not served for more than 2 years.
 Businesses with majority farmer ownership are eligible but cannot make up more than 10 percent of total awarded funds.